What Should I Teach My Sons?

 But this lesson of self-reliance is not only an illusion, it brings with it its own privilege.
 I can tell myself that any “success” I’ve had has been because of “hard work” and “perseverance,” but I’m kidding myself.
 I’m a middle-class white kid who was encouraged to go his own way, to be his own person, in a way nobody even bothered to question; being America’s default on the form meant I was never expected to stand in or up for anything other than myself.
 Sure, I could barely pay my rent for a half-decade trying to find my way in the world; get in line, pal.
 I can tell my children that I broke through by putting my head down and working hard, in hopes that they’ll follow my example and be diligent and persistent themselves … but that isn’t even close to the whole story.

 And yet, I do want my kids to work hard — to be diligent, and persistent, to take the opportunities that present themselves.
 Letting that aggression run free, to run too unchecked, plays into the same instincts that give us male supremacy in the first place — this I know.
 It’s hard not to worry about how “boys will be boys” leads to “when you’re a star, they let you do it.
 You can do anything.
 Whatever you want.”
 (Also known as: How do you make sure your boys don’t turn into assholes when the president is an asshole?)
-Which is why it’s so important to talk about that the hard stuff, with our kids: talking about consent, and gender identity, and power dynamics.
+Which is why it’s so important to talk about that hard stuff, with our kids: talking about consent, and gender identity, and power dynamics.

 But the flip side still itches at me a bit, too.
 Persistence, opportunism, even a bit of youthful, unearned cockiness — if I’m honest, I owe a lot to these things.
 Do they really have no value for my sons?